normanjoyner/cluster-manager/docs/kubernetes_upgrade.md

 Upgrades are performed in-place on a node-by-node basis.
 This is in contrast to e.g. `kops` which performs Kubernetes upgrades by replacing nodes.
+In-place upgrades are less disruptive than node replacements, and also typically much faster.
+By performing upgrades in this way, users do not have to worry about complications such as Persistent Volume Claims (PVCs) being released and delays associated with reattaching them.
+See the [upgrade process](#upgrade-process) section below for more details on how the in-place upgrades work.

 Downgrades are supported using exactly the same mechanism.
+Only rollbacks of failed upgrades are supported through the UI.

 ## ClusterUpgrade CRD